corbifex/lisk-genesis/README.md

 Optional arguments are `path` default '.' and `saveGenesisAccount` default `true`.

 ## Credits
-[Lisk Foundation](https://github.com/LiskHQ/lisk-sdk) providing the basic building blocks for this module
+[Lisk Foundation](https://github.com/LiskHQ/lisk-sdk) for providing the basic building blocks for this module

 ## License